-It’s quite remarkable how differently people spend on a 12 month gap year or RTW (Round The World Trip) We spent just $30, 000, That’s under $10,000 each for the year.
+It’s quite remarkable how differently people spend on a 12 month gap year or RTW (Round The World Trip) We spent just $30, 000 for our family.
+That’s under $10,000 each for the year.
+That was in Australian dollars but at that time $ Au and $ US were very similar.
 Others spend $30,000 per person just for one year of travel.
 I’ve even come across one spend of close to $40,000, for one person.
 I decided to find out why.
-What’s expensive, what’s cheap, how are some people taking a gap year on a small budget, and how are others blowing money on an expensive trip?
+What’s expensive, and what’s cheap, how are some people taking a gap year on a small budget, and how are others blowing money on an expensive trip?
 What does, or should, your gap year or round the world trip actually cost and is an average gap year cost really any indicator at all?

 Gap Year Costs